raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 the previous specification for DNS over TCP {{!RFC7766}}.

 A "DSO Session" is terminated when the underlying connection is closed.
-The underlying connection can be closed in two ways.
+The underlying connection can be closed in two ways:

 Where this specification says, "close gracefully," that means sending a TLS close_notify followed by a TCP FIN,